Dissection lab tools and equipment for biology labs.

 - Direct students to use a dissection tray or dissection pan while working.
 It will contain liquids and prevent sharp tools from slipping.
 The insert is there to support pinning.

-And if you have any questions, our customer service team loves to help!
+If you have any questions, our customer service team loves to help!